StackExchange/dnscontrol/docs/_functions/domain/NAMESERVER.md

 ---

 NAMESERVER NS instructs DNSControl to inform the domain's registrar where to find this zone.
-For some registrars this will also add NS records to the zone.
+For some registrars this will also add NS records to the zone itself.

 `ip` is optional, and is only required if glue records need to be generated in the parent zone.